 “To honor and protect always.”

 Satine Kryze stood in front of the large window and watched the many speeders and ships wiz by.
 Cole Nuhru stood at attention behind her.
-The news they brought was mixed.
+The news he had brought was mixed.
 The Mandalorian Council had approved her choice to officially make Acacia her heir to the throne of Mandalore, as was her birthright.
 Shadow 1 had reported to Cole on the death of Count Dooku and that Acacia and Obi Wan where recovering.
 However, he had also reported that the droids had done blood tests before they could be prevented.
 The Twilight was to dock soon and Satine felt that something needed to be done.

 “Captain?”
 Satine said over her shoulder.

 “Yes Ma’am?”
 Cole responded, going into the at ease position upon being acknowledge.

 “Inform the Twilight that I insist they deliver Master Kenobi and Acacia here before they dock at the GAR base.
 And inform Fenn Rau that he is to travel with a detachment of Protectors and join me on Coruscant.”
 Satine instructed him regally.

 “As you wish, Duchess.”
 Cole replied with bow and a smile.
 Like mother, like daughter he thought as he left the room to do as ordered.

 A few minutes later, Anakin acknowledged the Duchess’ request.
 Joining Koric, Obi Wan (who was leaning on Koric), and Acacia at the exit, Anakin made up his mind.

 “Trooper!”
 Anakin called to one of the passing crew members.